CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### Clear

-Removes all objects from the ObservableList.
+Removes all items from the ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };